Guaranteed brush collection has ended for 2016. The final round of brush collection began Monday, September 19 and concluded on October 3.

 - Stack brush with the cut ends facing the same direction.

-- Tie small amounts of brush in bundles, using string or twine.
+- Bundle small amounts of brush with string or twine.
 Bundles may not exceed 4 feet in length or weigh more than 40 pounds.

 - DO NOT PUT BRUSH IN BAGS, BOXES, OR TRASH CONTAINERS.